awsdocs/amazon-sns-developer-guide/doc_source/sns-message-and-json-formats.md

 After an HTTP/HTTPS endpoint is unsubscribed from a topic, Amazon SNS sends an unsubscribe confirmation message to the endpoint\.

-The unsubscribe confirmation message is a POST message with a message body that contains a JSON document with the following name/value pairs\.
+The unsubscribe confirmation message is a POST message with a message body that contains a JSON document with the following name\-value pairs\.

 **`Message`**
 A string that describes the message\.
 For unsubscribe confirmation, this string looks like this: